Watts-College/crj-507-spring-2025/schedule.md

 **RStudio** helps you manage projects by organizing files, scripts, packages and output. **Markdown** is a simple formatting convention that allows you to create publication-quality documents. **R Markdown** is a specific version of Markdown that allows you to combine text and code to create data-driven documents.

-The following resources will help you get a better understanding of these tools.

-* [Chapter 1: Core R](http://ds4ps.org/dp4ss-textbook/ch-010-core-r.html): Learning the basics of R

-* [Chapter 2: RStudio](http://ds4ps.org/dp4ss-textbook/ch-020-rstudio.html): RStudio's functionality and features

-* [Data-Driven Docs](http://ds4ps.org/dp4ss-textbook/ch-030-data-driven-docs.html): How R Markdown is used for interactive and dynamic reports

-* [A Guide to Markdown](http://ds4ps.org/dp4ss-textbook/ch-031-markdown.html): How to use Markdown - the easy-to-learn formatting syntax

 <br>

 ## R Markdown

 You will get plenty of practice with these tools and submit your labs as knitted R Markdown (`.RMD`) files.

-* Learn more about R Markdown here: [Getting Started with R Markdown](https://rmarkdown.rstudio.com/lesson-1.html)

-View R Markdown in action in the below image:
+You can learn more about R Markdown here: [Getting Started with R Markdown](https://rmarkdown.rstudio.com/lesson-1.html).
+But to give you a glimps, you can view R Markdown in action in the below image:

 <br>